NC State Wolfpack football: Bo Rein era (1976–1979)

 When Holtz moved on, Bo Rein, the offensive coordinator at Arkansas, became the youngest college football head coach upon his hiring by North Carolina State.
 Guiding the Wolfpack football team, Rein was an advocate of the coaching philosophy of Ohio State's Woody Hayes for whom Rein played.
 During Rein's four years at NC State, he led the team to two bowl games, defeating Iowa State in the 1977 Peach Bowl and defeating the Pittsburgh in the 1978 Tangerine Bowl.
 In Rein's final year at NC State, his team won the Wolfpack's last ACC title to date.
-Despite winning the conference title, the Wolfpack were not invited to a bowl–as of the end of the 2019 season, the last bowl-eligible conference champion from a power conference to not take part in a bowl game.
+Despite winning the conference title, the Wolfpack were not invited to a bowl–as of the end of the 1979 season, the last bowl-eligible conference champion from a power conference to not take part in a bowl game.
 Among Rein's top players at NC State were Outland Trophy winner Jim Ritcher, a center for the Wolfpack who later started at guard on four Super Bowl teams with the Buffalo Bills, and linebacker Bill Cowher, who later served as head coach of the NFL's Pittsburgh Steelers for 15 seasons and won Super Bowl XL.
 Following the 1979 season, Rein resigned as head football coach at State to accept the same position at LSU, but Rein died in a plane crash before ever coaching a game for the Tigers.
 Following every season, the NC State football team awards the "Bo Rein Award" to a player that makes a vital contribution in an unsung role.

 Monte Kiffin era (1980–1982)

-After Rein's departure, NC State hired Arkansas defensive coordinator Monte Kiffin, father of Ole Miss and former Florida Atlantic, Oakland Raiders, Tennessee and USC head coach Lane Kiffin, as head coach.
+After Rein's departure, NC State hired Arkansas defensive coordinator Monte Kiffin, father of LSU and former Ole Miss, Florida Atlantic, Oakland Raiders, Tennessee and USC head coach Lane Kiffin, as head coach.
 Kiffin served three seasons at State and his teams compiled a 16–17 record.
 Kiffin's defensive coordinator during his three seasons at NCSU was Pete Carroll.
 Kiffin decided to leave NCSU after three seasons to pursue coaching opportunities in the NFL.